VIOLENT DELIGHTS

 Does that mean that we are no longer allowed to enjoy Shakespeare?
 I don’t think so.
 I think it allows us to see how much our society has shifted in recent years and appreciate that we are changing how we consume media, that we are looking beyond the old ways of telling these stories and seeking out new heroes and heroines.
 We are starting to deconstruct what we are watching and look for what is actually being said by the art in our lives.

-I conceived of this production over 10 years ago whilst watching a production of A Midsummer Night’s Dream.
+I conceived of this production over 15 years ago whilst watching a production of A Midsummer Night’s Dream.
 I was truly shocked to find people laughing at a scene with Helen and Demetrius in which he threatens to “do thee mischief in the woods,” a veiled rape threat.
-I couldn’t understand why the director had chosen to do the scene in a comedic way and why we as audience members were laughing.
+I couldn’t understand why the director had chosen to do the entire scene in a comedic way and why we as audience members were laughing.
 Was it because the show is a “comedy” or did we genuinely find this hilarious?

 This led me to re-evaluate dozens of other moments in his works.
 Because we know how these stories will end, we as theatre makers seem less likely to focus on the “smaller” violent moments in a text, and audience members are less likely to care, especially when the play ends in a wedding or when we know the main characters will die tragically.
 This idea worries me.
 Does this mean that we are more likely to accept small moments of violence in our own lives because “it’s not as bad as it could be”?
 Or do we ignore them, hoping that there will be a happy ending if we can just get through these harsher moment?